Calculating Property Investment Returns

 For residential landlords life doesn’t need to be so complicated.
 The focus for calculating potential returns on property should be on the two main factors.

 Firstly the income, i.e. rent and secondly, the capital appreciation resulting from the potential rise in a property’s price.
 An investors total returns are the sum of both.
-I have discussed before about the importance of calculating the rental yield but overall investment returns reflect this and the capital growth rate.
+I have discussed before about the importance of calculating the rental yield but overall investment returns reflect this and the capital growth rate which I deal with in my property investment strategies.

 Investment returns from a rental business

 Finding investment property is not just like buying an off the shelf financial investment product.
-Direct property investment is in fact like running a business and therefore investors needs to include any associated costs of running that business in their calculations.
+Direct residential property investment is in fact like running a business and therefore investors needs to include any associated costs of running that business in their overall financial calculations.

 In the Property Hawk Investor Appraiser the standard costs are catergorised as: mortgage, decoration, gardening, decoration, management, cleaning although landlords are able to enter additional ones.